 - 5. Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-14-001363 was submitted to subdivide the subject TMK property into 3 lots.
-Further action on the subdivision application has been deferred pursuant to letter dated June 13, 2014 in the subdivision file. - 7.
+Subdivision application SUB-14-001337 was submitted to subdivide the subject TMK property into 3 lots.
+Further action on the subdivision application has been deferred pursuant to letter dated May 22, 2014 in the subdivision file. - 7.
 Variance Application.
-The variance request from water supply improvements was acknowledged by Planning Department letter dated August 22, 2014.
+The variance request from water supply improvements for 3 lots was acknowledged by Planning Department letter dated May 20, 2015.
 This variance application includes background history and circumstances and information regarding the pending subdivision application. - 8.
-Variance Application (VAR-14-000231) Agency Comments and Requirements. - a.
-State of Hawai'i-Department of Health (DOH): see attached memorandum dated August 26, 2014. - b.
-County of Hawai'i Fire Department (HFD): see attached memoranda dated September 3, 2014. - c.
-Department of Water Supply (DWS): see attached memoranda dated September 5, 2014 - d.
+Variance Application (VAR-15-000304) Agency Comments and Requirements. - a.
+State of Hawai'i-Department of Health (DOH): See attached memorandum dated September 3, 2015. - b.
+County of Hawai'i Fire Department (HFD): See attached memorandum dated September 4, 2015. - c.
+Department of Water Supply (DWS): See attached memoranda dated September 23, 2015.
+We have also attached their comments in response to the subdivision application. - d.
 No other agency comments were solicited and none were received. - 9.
 Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
+The applicant submitted evidence on September 9, 2015, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
 A picture of the posted sign was also submitted.
-Evidence, received August 29, 2014 and mailing verification forms indicate that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
+Evidence received September 9, 2015 and mailing verification forms indicate that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
 Comments from Surrounding Property Owners or Public.
 There were no written comments received from the surrounding property owners or the public.